Extremist was released from New Zealand jail despite fears

 WELLINGTON, New Zealand (AP) — New Zealand authorities imprisoned a man inspired by the Islamic State group for three years after catching him with a hunting knife and extremist videos — but at a certain point, despite grave fears he would attack others, they say they could do nothing more to keep him behind bars.

 So for 53 days from July, police tracked the man’s every move, an operation that involved some 30 officers working around the clock.
-Their fears were borne out Friday when the man walked into an Auckland supermarket, grabbed a kitchen knife from a store shelf and stabbed six people, critically injuring three.
-A seventh person was also slightly injured by the knife in the melee.
+Their fears were borne out Friday when the man walked into an Auckland supermarket, grabbed a kitchen knife from a store shelf and stabbed five people, critically injuring three.

+Two more shoppers were injured in the melee.
+On Saturday, three of the victims remained hospitalized in critical condition and three more were in stable or moderate conditions.
+The seventh person was recovering at home.

 Authorities have not yet released the man’s name.
 They say he was a Sri Lankan national who arrived in New Zealand 10 years ago, at the age of 22, on a student visa.
 He was first noticed by police in 2016 when he started posting support for terror attacks and violent extremism on Facebook.